-SWIFT organises planned maintenance, and business continuity testing, which occur during maintenance periods (known as allowable downtime windows).
+SWIFT organises planned maintenance, and business continuity testing, which occur during maintenance periods.
 These maintenance windows and test windows begin on Saturday at 16:00 GMT, and their schedule is published on www.swift.com > Ordering & Support > Operational status.
 During the maintenance windows, SWIFTNet PKI is subject to possible interruptions.